Wildcat Immersion Program (Summer Bridge):

-Once admitted to the BP, students begin their freshman year within a residential, five-week summer program that is designed to assist them in transitioning from high school to college and to help them build a strong academic foundation.
-The program allows students to earn up to seven college credits at a significantly reduced cost.
+Once admitted to the Wildcat Immersion Program, students begin their freshman year within a residential, six-week summer program that is designed to assist them in transitioning from high school to college and to help them build a strong academic foundation.
+Depending on the courses that are structured for the program, students can earn up to seven college credits at a significantly reduced cost.

 - Apply and be accepted to Bethune-Cookman University;